prcutler/the-bootloader/_drafts/trailer-script.md

 ## Version 3

-I'm Paul Cutler (or Tod) and along with Tod Kurt, we're the hosts of The Bootloader.
+Hi, I'm Paul Cutler (or Tod) and along with Tod Kurt, we're the hosts of The Bootloader.

 Each episode we'll each share two or three things we found interesting from around the tech and maker world.
 We'll share news, talk about some projects or cool products, and more.